 8) Increased sex drive

 What is my body doing at fifteen weeks pregnant?

 As your baby continues to grow and develop, you may notice that you feel permanently bunged up.
 You could also suffer from nosebleeds and sinus pain thanks to the increased blood flow to the membranes in your nose and sinuses.
 Avoid rooms with the central heating or air conditioning on full blast, as they’ll dry out your nasal passages.

 You might notice around week 15 your gums are red, swollen and sore.
 They might even be prone to bleeding when you brush or floss.
 This is down to those pregnancy hormones again.
-More than 90% of women suffer with gum problems during pregnancy, and this can lead to some nasty complications, so prevention is key.
-Read more about good oral hygiene during pregnancy here.
+More than 90% of women suffer from gum problems during pregnancy, and this can lead to some nasty complications, so prevention is key.
+Keep up good oral hygiene during pregnancy and you'll be fine.

 You should also now be gaining more weight as your baby gets bigger.
 Don’t go overboard, but don’t panic either – aim to gain around one pound a week, or about four pounds a month.

 Talk to your doctor.
 If you’re at a high risk of preeclampsia, or genetic or chromosomal issues, now is the time to chat with your GP as they’ll do the relevant tests between weeks 16-20.